Florida Astronomy

 THE MILKY WAY AS SEEN FROM A DARK SKY SITE USING ONLY A DSLR CAMERA, ONE 98 SECOND EXPOSURE, ON A TELESCOPE MOUNT.

 PictureThe image above of the Milky Way from a dark sky site in Florida, just south of Yeehaw Junction.
-It was acquired with the generous help of one of (in my opinion) the best astro-imagers out there, just South of Yeehaw Junction Florida, in late March of 2017.
-He generously loaned me his mount (which he also operated) and excellent lens and basically did everything possible to make this a good run and experience for me (so basically it's because of his efforts that it was accomplished.)
-I don't list his name because I don't want to ruin his good reputation because of my relatively un-expert image processing (and because I said I wouldn't), but I greatly appreciate his help and valuable insights.
-I used my Canon T6i and it's a single exposure of 98 seconds (I tried some stacks, but in this case the single exposure looked much cleaner.)
-Post-processing was by me, and I had to crop it a bit and deal with the light pollution gradient too (as it was still Spring, low to the horizon just before sunrise.)
-THIS LOCATION IS NOT FAR FROM KISSIMMEE PRAIRIE PRESERVE - The image is looking toward the center of our Milky Way Galaxy, no telescope was used (only a camera), with a telephoto lens on a sky tracking mount, in the morning hours in late March, 2017.
+It was acquired (with an astro-imagers help) just South of Yeehaw Junction Florida, in late March of 2017.
+The camera was on a mount, the camera was my Canon T6i and it's a single exposure of 98 seconds (I tried some stacks, but in this case the single exposure looked much cleaner.)
+I had to crop the original images a bit and deal with the light pollution gradient too (as it was still Spring, low to the horizon just before sunrise.)
+THIS LOCATION IS NOT FAR FROM KISSIMMEE PRAIRIE PRESERVE - The image is looking toward the center of our Milky Way Galaxy, no telescope was used (only a camera) with a telephoto lens on a sky tracking mount, in the morning hours in late March, 2017.
 It's not far from a publicly accessible state park campgrounds known as Kissimmee Prairie Preserve, a.k.a.
 "KPP"; amateurs like KPP because it is an astronomer-friendly site that many go to on weekends when the Moon is less visible, usually close to the New Moon phase.

 Fakahatchee Strand Reserve (a.k.a.
 'The Fack'), off I-75 - touch base with someone at Everglades Astronomical Society.